MetaMask/faq/DEVELOPERS.md

 # MetaMask Compatibility Guide

 While MetaMask exposes the [standard Ethereum web3 API](https://github.com/ethereum/wiki/wiki/JavaScript-API), there are few things to keep in mind.
-Below are hard requirements for MetaMask support as well as some best practices to keep in mind.
+Below are requirements for MetaMask support as well as some best practices to keep in mind.

 ## Requirements